arthurpaulino/speech-enhancement/README.md

 the data and parameters provided.

 * `utils.py` and `neural_networks.py` contain definitions of auxiliary functions
-and variables in order to facilitate the implementation of the other scripts above. `utils.py` has more general definitions and `neural_networks.py` has definitions related to NN models.
+and variables that aim to facilitate the implementation of the other scripts above. `utils.py` has more general definitions and `neural_networks.py` has definitions related to NN models.